Igala people: Geography

 The geographical location played an important role in the development of the Igala Kingdom.
 Igala is situated between the apex of the Niger River and Benue River, with the capital, Idah, on the Niger River.
 Being located by the two main bodies of water in Nigeria brought an abundance of cultural influence from various communities such as Igbo, Yoruba, Edo, and Jukun.
 The Igala economy grew from trading, but traditionally, the Igala people valued farming and hunting for their goods.
 Igala is located across the undulating, forested coastal region, and the dry savannah; the Guinea forest-savannah mosaic.
 This diverse ecological setting accommodates rainfed crops (Yam, Cocoyam, Maize, Pumpkin, Cassava), as well as dry soil crops (Millet, Guinea corn, Beniseed, and Beans).
 Igala farmers, must be strategic with crop locations and the location of cultivar in various ecological locations.
 The Igala landscape is also conducive to hunting.
 These animals include the Buffalo, Antelope, and Wild pig.

+Culture

+Basketry forms an important part of Igala material culture, reflecting the community’s adaptation to the riverine and agrarian environment of the Niger–Benue confluence.
+Artisans traditionally produce a variety of woven items, including storage containers, fishing traps, sieves, and carrying baskets used in farming and trade.

+Locally available materials such as raffia palm, grasses, and flexible woody stems are commonly employed due to their durability and abundance.
+The techniques emphasize functional design, enabling baskets to withstand humid conditions and frequent use.
+In addition to practical purposes, certain woven forms may carry social or economic significance, particularly in local markets where basketry products are exchanged and sold.